qlu-lab/TITANS/README.md

 ### Introduction

 TITANS (TrIo-based Transcriptome-wide AssociatioN Study) is a statistical framework to conduct TWAS in proband-parent trios.
 TITANS quantifies the transmission disequilibrium of genetically regulated gene expression from parents to probands using a pseudosibling simulation approach and conditional logistic regression.
-The preprint is available at [biorxiv](https://www.biorxiv.org/content/10.1101/835678v1).

 ![TITANS workflow](https://github.com/qlu-lab/TITANS/blob/master/Fig/TWAS_workflow_B.png)